berinaniesh/tncars-actix/README.md

 REST backend for TNCars, written using Actix-Web and sqlx.

-This project is being rewritten with "idiomatic rust" and "best practices" (like refresh tokens, error propagation etc).
+This project is being rewritten with "idiomatic rust" and "best practices" (like refresh tokens, error propagation, swagger docs, etc).

 This repo probably won't receive updates anymore.